orbitalhybridization/CS389_HW5/README.md

 ![Plot](latency_plot.png)

 ## Bugs, Leaks, and Warnings
-Sometimes a number too big put into maxmem causes an error.
+Sometimes, if maxmem is too big a number, running the server leads to an error.
 This could be due to the fact that Cache::size_type is a u_int32 and cannot take numbers over 4294967294.

 ## Contributions / Sources
 Design adopted from assigned Memcache Readings (Nishtala et al. 2013, Atikoglu et al., 2012).